Include the name of the document's author, author's telephone and email address.

 Contributors:

-List contributors to this document, and the nature of
+List contributors to this document, and the nature of their contributions.

 Primary Contact:

-the primary contact to answer or direct the questions or comments to the
+All questions and comments about the project should be addressed to the primary contact.
+It will be the responsibility of the primary contact to answer or direct the questions or comments to the appropriate parties.

 The primary contact is usually the Project Leader.
 Include email link.